LutherTS/jscomments/README.md

 comment-variables --my-ignores-only
 ```

-By default, `comment-variables` includes a preset list of ignored folders ("node_modules", ".next", ".react-router"...).
+By default, `comment-variables` includes a preset list of ignored folders (`"node_modules"`, `".next"`, `".react-router"`...).
 This flag cancels this mechanism so that you can have full control over your ignored files and folders.

 _All three flags can be composed together, and with any of the three commands:_